ProVolver Haptic Pistol

 bHaptics products still work with BT4.0 (according to their website).

-Disclaimer: BT transmitters have a limit on how many devices can be actively paired simultaneously.
+Note: Bluetooth transmitters have a limit on how many devices can be actively paired simultaneously.
 This means it is not possible to use every single bHaptics product while also using 2 of our haptic devices (ForceTube+ProVolver, or 2X ProVolver).

 Tutorials